Operating Guidelines

 Don’t say your, or the other person’s, call sign every transmission (only your call is required once every 10 minutes).

-Don’t just kerchunk the repeater without saying your call (at least on the second kerchunk).
+Don’t just kerchunk the repeater without over and over just saying your call (at least on the second kerchunk).
 Multiple repeaters are on the system and if kerchunking is happening we wonder if interference may be present.
 Please just say your call sign and that you are testing.

 Try not to shout into your microphone.